Zach McKinstry Player Props: Tigers vs. Orioles

 Zach McKinstry At The Plate

-- McKinstry is hitting .239 with three doubles, two home runs and three walks.
+- McKinstry is batting .265 with three doubles, two home runs and four walks.

-- In 10 of 17 games this year, McKinstry has picked up at least one hit, including one game with multiple hits.

-- He has hit a home run in two of 17 games played this year, and in 4% of his plate appearances.
+- He has hit a home run in two of 18 games played this season, and in 3.7% of his plate appearances.

-- McKinstry has driven in a run in four games this season (23.5%), but has had no multiple-RBI games.
+- He has scored in six games this year (33.3%), but has had no multi-run games.

-- He has scored in six of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.